How to Extract Followers from Any Twitter Account for Lead Gen

 What You Can Learn from Competitor Followers

-Extracting followers isn't just about building a list.
+Extracting followers is not just about building a list.
 The data itself reveals valuable insights about your market.

 Audience Composition